The following section contains information concerning when Ithaca College student employees may work, their pay rate, and how they are paid.

 - Students are not eligible to be paid for snow days unless they work.
 If the student’s department is still operating, they should report to work unless otherwise notified by their supervisor.

-- Minimum wage is $8.00.
-Supervisors have the discretion to give students raises at the begining of each fall semester; however, raises are not guaranteed.
+- Minimum wage is $11.80/hour.
+Supervisors have the discretion to give students raises at the beginning of each fall semester; however, raises are not guaranteed.

 - Students who are full time (taking more than 6 credit hours of classes) will receive wages that are exempt from FICA (Social Security and Medicare) taxes.